-7. IS HEADER RAISED 3FT ABOVE GROUND?.
-Raise the header until the crop divider tips are about 3 feet off the ground.
-This ensures that the center sensors are also off the ground.
+8. IS HEADER RAISED 3FT ABOVE GROUND?.
+Raise the header about 3 feet off the ground.
+This ensures the header height sensors are not contacting the ground.
 Once you have achieved the raised position, wait a few seconds for the header to stop bouncing, before selecting the check mark.